Xilinx/Vitis_Accel_Examples/host/copy_buffer/details.md

 err = q.enqueueCopyBuffer(buffer_a, buffer_b, 0, 0, size_in_bytes);
 ```

 Note: Only CDMA enabled platforms will copy the buffer directly using `clEnqueueCopyBuffer` API.
+Please check platform Info to make sure if platform is CDMA enabled or not.